IncPlusPlus/csgo-demo-helper/README.md

 # CS:GO Demo Helper

-This is CLI tool that I use when I play Counter-Strike: Global Offensive.
+This is a CLI tool that I use when I play Counter-Strike: Global Offensive.
 It has multiple features that help me record POV demos when I'm playing competitive matches.
 For information on what drove me to make this, see the [background section](#background) which I've mercifully moved to the bottom of the README because there's a lot to explain.